Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 8. **palette**: character.
 User specified color palette

-**A more detailed description of the functions being developed can be found in the training folder**
+**A more detailed description of the functions being developed can be found in the training folder.**